Johann Rudolph Rengger

-Johann Rudolph Rengger (1795–1832) was a Swiss naturalist and doctor, author of a book on exploration in Paraguay.
+Johann Rudolph Rengger (1795–1832) was a Swiss naturalist and medical doctor, author of a book on exploration in Paraguay.

 He published a work on the physiology of insects.
 He also studied the fauna of Paraguay, and published in 1835 a Reise nach Paraguay in den Jahren 1818 bis 1826.

 Early life

 Johann Rudolf Rengger was born in Baden as the son of the pastor Samuel Rengger.
 Since his parents died early, his uncle Albrecht Rengger, then Interior Minister of the Helvetic Republic, provided his education, first at a private school, and then at the canton school of Aarau from 1805 to 1812.
 He later studied natural sciences and medicine in Lausanne and Tübingen.
 In 1817 he published the results of his research on insects under the title Physiological investigations on the animal housekeeping of Insects and thus earned on October 12 of the same year the degree of Doctor of Medicine.